 Cost of Organ and Tissue Donation.
 The donor’s family and the donor hospital are not responsible for any recovery expenses.
-The cost will be absorbed by the transplant center, the recipient’s insurance coverage, or in some cases, by the federal government.
+The cost will be covered by the transplant center, the recipient’s insurance coverage, or in some cases, by the federal government.

+Organ Procurement Organizations (OPOs).
+Organizations that recover organs from deceased donors and deliver them to transplant centers where a recipient “match” is located.
 Organ Procurement and Transplantation Network (OPTN).
 A national transplant network, established by an act of Congress, which maintains the national computer registry for matching donated organs to patients on the waiting list.
 The OPTN is administered by the United Network for Organ Sharing (UNOS).

 Religious Views on Organ Donation.
 Virtually all religious denominations approve of organ and tissue donation as representing the highest humanitarian ideals and the ultimate charitable act.

 Required Referral.
 All hospitals must have a required referral system in place.
 This requires the hospital to notify the local organ procurement organization (OPO) about all deaths.
-Whenever appropriate, the OPO will offer the deceased person’s next-of-kin the opportunity to donate their loved one’s organs and/or tissues for transplantation.
+Whenever appropriate, the OPO will offer the deceased person’s next-of-kin (family) the opportunity to donate their loved one’s organs and/or tissues for transplantation.

 Solid Organ Transplants.
 These types of transplants include the following: kidney, liver, intestines, heart, lung and pancreas.

 Stem Cell Transplants.
-These are done by infusing healthy stem cells (cells in the body that can grow into any other cells) into people who have had high-dose chemotherapy for leukemia, immunodeficiency, lymphoma, anemia or metabolic disorders.
+Transplants that are done by infusing healthy stem cells (cells in the body that can grow into any other cells) into people who have had high-dose chemotherapy for leukemia, immunodeficiency, lymphoma, anemia or metabolic disorders.
 Healthy stem cells are collected from bone marrow, peripheral blood and umbilical cord blood.
 Once the healthy stem cells are infused into the patient’s blood stream, the cells move from the blood vessels to the center of the bones, where they begin making new blood cells.